 ✦ Ending your stream

 To end a stream, simply click End event on the top right corner of the Live Settings page on Vimeo.
 Ending your stream will trigger the final stages of the video archiving process.
-Thanks to our live transcoding system that runs in the background during your stream, archives of Vimeo Live events are generally ready within minutes even for hours-long events.

 When your stream ends, your live settings page also changes to the post-live version.
 The indicator light on the top right changes to Offline and your video preview will now link to your archived video settings page.